[Q] What does VHS stand for?

 [Q] How can I become a member?

 [A] See the Membership page for details.
 Also come on in when VHS is open and introduce yourself, see what people are working on, and bring your project.

 [A] No, VHS is a non-profit society.

-[Q] If I pay the $30 fee per month, without a key, how do I get in?
+[Q] If I don’t have a key, how do I get in?

-[A] If a keyholder is in the space, buzz 104 and then enter your door access PIN to gain entry.
-The inner door will be unlocked.
-If no keyholder is present, either call the space number or send an email to vhs-members to see if anyone is planning to open the space soon.
-You can also check http://isvhsopen.vanhack.ca.
+[A] If a keyholder is in the space, the side door will be unlocked.
+If no keyholder is present, either call the space number, post a message on Slack, or post a thread on the forums to see if anyone is planning to open the space soon.
+You can also check http://isvhsopen.com.